ARC-NO-TRUST/Hades-Violet/README.md

 ## Overview

-**Hades - Violet** is a smart traffic gesture recognition system designed to enhance autonomous vehicle operations in non-standard traffic scenarios.
-The system interprets hand gestures from traffic officers using a combination of sensor data and computer vision, facilitating real-time vehicle responses in environments lacking conventional traffic signals.
+**Hades - Violet** is a smart traffic officer gesture recognition system designed to enhance autonomous vehicle operations in non-standard traffic scenarios.
+The system interprets hand gestures from traffic officers using a combination of sensor data and machine learning, facilitating real-time vehicle responses in environments lacking conventional traffic signals.

 ---